 A study of the neutrino arrival directions reveals that the observed neutrino flux is consistent with an isotropic distribution indicating an extragalactic origin.
 Several searches for a Galactic component and Galactic sources are ongoing.
 The production of PeV neutrinos is inevitably associated with the production of PeV gamma rays: hadronic accelerators produce fluxes of both neutral and charged pions that are the parents of gamma rays and neutrinos, respectively.
 For cosmic sources, the gamma rays cascade in the microwave and infrared background and reach Earth with reduced energies that are conveniently within the sensitivity range of the Fermi satellite.
-Figure 2.1-3 shows the gamma-ray flux accompanying an E-2.15 neutrino spectrum with an exponential cutoff around a PeV.
+Figure 2.2-1 shows the gamma-ray flux accompanying an E-2.15 neutrino spectrum with an exponential cutoff around a PeV.
 While it describes the IceCube data only on average, the gamma-ray spectrum, after propagation, matches the extragalactic isotropic diffuse gamma-ray background measured by Fermi.
 We here assumed equal production of pions of all three charges in the cosmic beam dump.
 This exercise indicates that the contribution of gamma rays accompanying IceCube neutrinos to Fermi's extragalactic flux is significant, suggesting a common origin of some of the sources at some level.
-More importantly, the roughly equal energy densities of neutrinos and gamma rays imply that the non-thermal universe is unlikely to be understood on the basis of electromagnetic processes, which has been a routine approach until now.
-In this context, we have initiated an initiative where interesting high energy events are reported by GCN messages to other telescopes with a delay of order one minute.
+In fact, as mentioned in the previous section, in July 2018, IceCube, gamma-ray telescopes Fermi and MAGIC, and several other experiments announced the detection of neutrinos and photons from blazar TXS 0506+056.
+These results constitute the first-ever identification of a likely source of extragalactic neutrinos and of high-energy cosmic rays.